rmngrc/bitcoin-game/README.md

 - The website is served as a Single Page Application hosted in AWS S3 and served through cloudfront.
 - The infra for this is maintained with `AWS CDK`.
 At the moment I do not have any domain for the project, but the hosted zone and certificate could be added easily to the stack.
+- We have to beware that Cloudfront is a global cache for assets.
+If we want to see the last deployed changes immediately in the browser, we will have to create a new invalidation in Cloudfront (using `/*` as path).

 ### Backend